-Another powerful moment lost in Brotherhood is the death of beloved character Maes Hughes – the Amestrian State Military officer who was extremely devoted to his wife and little girl.
-While the depiction of Hughes's death in Brotherhood is far from insipid, the 2003 anime is able to deliver a stronger emotional impact due to the character having more screen time.
+Another powerful moment lost in Brotherhood is the passing of beloved character Maes Hughes – the Amestrian State Military officer who was extremely devoted to his wife and little girl.
+While the depiction of Hughes's demise in Brotherhood is far from insipid, the 2003 anime is able to deliver a stronger emotional impact due to the character having more screen time.

-Ed’s reaction towards Hughes's death is also stronger in the 2003 anime, as he has to be physically restrained by Winry and Sheska after hearing the awful news.
+Ed’s reaction towards Hughes's passing is also stronger in the 2003 anime, as he has to be physically restrained by Winry and Sheska after hearing the awful news.

 Sloth Offers A Compelling Dynamic In FMA